- An intoxicated guest is refused service.

 Here are some ideas to consider:

-- Choose a topic from the Smart Serve program (i.e. Roles and Responsibilities, using the BAC Charts) and review with staff
+- Choose a topic from the Smart Serve training program (i.e. SIMPLE Approach, Roles and Responsibilities, using the BAC Calculator/Chart) and review with staff.

 Provide staff with yearly Smart Serve refresher training.